Azure-Samples/alz-terraform-sub-vending-demo-with-terraform-cloud-and-github/README.md

 #### Generate a Terraform Cloud API Token

-> Note you must be an owner of the TFC organization.
+> Note you must be an owner of the Terraform Cloud organization.
 We need this permission so that we can create and manage teams.

 1. Login to Terraform Cloud
 1. Click the user image in the top left and select `User Settings`